Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Inflammatory Neuropathies provides readers with detailed, basic information that will enable users to recognize and differentiate each neuropathy to adequately guide an investigation and create a treatment plan.
+Dysimmune Neuropathies provides readers with detailed, basic information that will enable users to recognize and differentiate each neuropathy to adequately guide an investigation and create a treatment plan.
 An overview of recent progress, avenues for future research, and the desired benefits are also covered.
 The book highlights the many developments in the field that have occurred in terms of pathophysiological mechanisms, particularly immunological, that have direct implications on treatment strategies.
 This book is a great reference for trainees, clinicians and researchers specializing in neurology, neuromuscular diseases and neurophysiology.

-- Encompasses all inflammatory neuropathies
+- Encompasses all dysimmune neuropathies

 - Describes clinical features, epidemiology, pathophysiology and immunology